Understanding skin cancer

 - Immunotherapy: This approach works a little like a vaccine — but for skin cancer.
 It may help your body recognize and fight off cancer cells.

-If you spot something new or unusual that fits one or more of the signs we listed above, visit your dermatologist.
+If you spot something new or unusual that fits one or more of the signs listed above, visit your dermatologist.
 You might also see your primary care provider (the doctor or provider you might see for your yearly exam), but dermatologists are skin care experts.
-Plus, if your primary doctor looks at your lesion and compliments your good eye for catching something suspicious, chances are you may be referred to a dermatologist anyway.
+Plus, if your primary doctor looks at your lesion and gives you kudos for catching something suspicious, chances are you may be referred to a dermatologist anyway.
 No matter which provider you choose, be sure to bring a list of the questionable areas on your body and be prepared for some possible hands-on assessment.12